-Mary E. Tuuk (54) became President and CEO of the Grand Rapids Symphony in Grand Rapids, MI in January 2019.
-Prior to that time she served as Chief Compliance Officer/Senior Vice President, Properties and Real Estate for Meijer, Inc., a regional retail chain, a position to which she was appointed on March 4, 2018, and as Chief Compliance Officer of Meijer since July 2015.
+Mary E. Tuuk (55) became President and CEO of the Grand Rapids Symphony in Grand Rapids, MI in January 2019.
+Prior to that time she served as Chief Compliance Officer/Senior Vice President, Properties and Real Estate for Meijer, Inc., a regional retail chain, a position to which she was appointed in March 2018, and as Chief Compliance Officer of Meijer since July 2015.
 Prior to her tenure with Meijer, she was Executive Vice President of Corporate Services, and Secretary of the Board of Directors, for Fifth Third Bancorp of Cincinnati, OH.
-Ms. Tuuk also served as President of Fifth Third Bank (Western Michigan) where she had leadership responsibility for the growth and strategic direction of major lines of business.
+Ms. Tuuk's previous positions with Fifth Third included Executive Vice President and Chief Risk Officer of Fifth Third Bancorp, and President of Fifth Third Bank (Western Michigan) where she had leadership responsibility for the growth and strategic direction of major lines of business.
 She was named one of the "25 Women to Watch in Banking" by the American Banker magazine each year from 2008 to 2014.
-She serves on the boards of a variety of civic and charitable organizations.
-Director since 1978
+She serves on the board of United Bank, a Michigan bank, and on the boards of a variety of civic and educational institutions.